xrazis/haris.razis.com/content/posts/cappadocia.md

 in mind.

 {{< figure src="/posts/cappadocia/IMG_3823.webp"
-attr="Salda Gölü, one of the many lakes we encountered."
+caption="Salda Gölü, one of the many lakes we encountered."
  >}}

 {{< figure src="/posts/cappadocia/20241015_145613.webp"
-attr="One of the first glimpses we would get of the Turkish countryside."
+caption="One of the first glimpses we would get of the Turkish countryside."
  >}}

 {{< figure src="/posts/cappadocia/20241015_164205.webp"
-attr="God bless cruise control."
+caption="God bless cruise control."
  >}}

 The night caught us at Eğirdir, which is located alongside the homonymous lake, the second-biggest fresh water lake in Turkey.
 We would have an awful stay at one of the few (last-minute) hotel options of the city.

 {{< figure src="/posts/cappadocia/IMG_3839.webp"
-attr="The busy street market alleys were completely empty at night."
+caption="The busy street market alleys were completely empty at night."
  >}}

 Turkey has the highest per capita tea consumption in the world!
 With over 3kgs consumed annually per person, you will find tea houses everywhere.
 They are mostly visited by men and called kiraathane.

 {{< figure src="/posts/cappadocia/IMG_3845.webp"
-attr="The owner of the tea house where he treated us like home."
+caption="The owner of the tea house where he treated us like home."
  >}}

 Despite both the